busiq/bq-paint/README.md

 - simple color filters
 - several painting tools (bucket fill for example)

+Btw, application is in Polish, comments too.
-Feel free to use any part of code :) (oh, and sorry for polish comments)
+Feel free to use any part of code :)